Elias011/knowledbase/QaTestingQuestions/Readme.md

 Kanban: Best for projects with widely-varying priorities.
 Scrum: Best for teams with stable priorities that may not change as much over time.

+### What is system testing?
+System testing is a level of software testing where a complete and integrated software is tested.
+The purpose of this test is to evaluate the system's compliance with the specified requirements. system testing: The process of testing an integrated system to verify that it meets specified requirements.